codeethics6/hackfest/README.md

 To Run -
 1. UI Automation test - npm run uiatest
 2. API/ Service test - npm run apitest (create a .env file with AIRPORT_GAP_TOKEN='<Put your token from https://airportgap.dev-tester.com/tokens/new >';)
-3. Performance test - node app.js (this will run the sample application in local) then - npm run prftest performanceTest.js (has issues as of now)
+3. Performance test - node app.js (this will run the sample application in local) then - npm run prftest performanceTest.js (works now - in local only)

 Development in progress.....